Post

 Prompt

-The challenged had the following prompt.
+The challenge had the following prompt.

 I’ve come to the conclusion that any programmer that would prefer the project to be in C++ over C is likely a programmer that I really would prefer to piss off, so that he doesn’t come and screw up any project I’m involved with.
 Flag length is 53.